-We all know that there are many reasons for being tired: stress, hormones, overweight, pregnancy, motherhood, sleep deprivation, nutritional deficiencies and more.
+We all know that there are many reasons for being tired: stress, hormones, overweight, pregnancy, motherhood, sleep deprivation, nutritional deficiencies, fungus overgrowth, blood sugar issues and more.

-But of course, even after reaching my goal, I’ve had seasons of being tired.
+But of course, even after reaching my goal, I had seasons of being tired.
 Here are a few ways I cope with times of more-than-usual fatigue:

 Get more sleep.
 Easier said than done, I know, but let’s admit that sometimes we do it to ourselves.
 Starting that movie late, cruising on Pinterest, reading just one more chapter that turns into six.
 Try a hot bath, head to bed earlier than usual to wind down and turn off the electronics at least an hour before bed.
 Your body (and possibly, your marriage) will thank you.

 Note: Mommies with little ones are a special case.
 During this season of life (and believe me, I understand), do the best you can.
 There’s a temptation to stay up late or skip a nap just to be alone!
 Monitor your energy levels (and emotions) to decide which will benefit you more.
 Just don’t let resentment or self-pity spoil the times when you’re not able to get enough sleep—or alone time.

 Exercise.
 I can hear it now (because I’ve said it): “I’m too tired to exercise.”
 Relax.
 Well, don’t relax, exercise.
 Generally, the less you exercise, the more tired you feel.
 At least three workouts a week (and four is even better) will help you have more energy.
 But it may take a couple of weeks to get there and at first you may think it’s not working.

 When you’re really tired, first determine if you’re exhausted and coming down with a virus.
 In that case, rest instead.
 But if you’re just sluggish and draggy, exercise will do you good.
 Here is a list of my favorite routines when I’m extra-tired but know I need to move: